Your membership includes expert investment management.

 - Our investing philosophy is centered on the idea that the best investing strategy starts with you and your circumstances.
 Investing money without a clear purpose or intention can only take you so far–that’s why investment management is always linked to your personalized, ever-evolving financial plan that you create with your CFPⓇ Professional at Facet; and why it’s included in your membership at no additional cost (which typically means big costs savings over time1).

 - The tools and methodology we use on behalf of our members are typically reserved for ultra-wealthy investors or even big pensions, foundations and endowments.
-Our Investment Committee, led by our Head of Investments, Tom Graff, have over a hundred years of combined industry experience doing this for others and have brought that expertise to Facet.
+Our Investment Committee, led by our Chief Investment Officer, Tom Graff, have over a hundred years of combined industry experience doing this for others and have brought that expertise to Facet.

 There are two of the primary ways investing at Facet is different from a typical robo advisor: